The East Lancashire Masonic Charity

 1. Freemason Involvement

 The charity explicitly states: “Preference is given to organisations in which Freemasons are actively involved.”
-If your organization has Freemason members or supporters, highlight their involvement and engagement.
+If your organisation has Freemason members or supporters, highlight their involvement and engagement.

 2. Geographic Alignment

 Projects must operate within the Province boundaries.
-Clearly demonstrate your organization's presence and impact in East Lancashire communities (Blackburn, Burnley, Pendle, Hyndburn, Ribble Valley, Oldham, Rochdale, Middleton, Bury, and surrounding areas).
+Clearly demonstrate your organisation's presence and impact in East Lancashire communities (Blackburn, Burnley, Pendle, Hyndburn, Ribble Valley, Oldham, Rochdale, Middleton, Bury, and surrounding areas).

 3. Community Impact